TGALLOWAY1/Realtime-Spectrum-Analyzer/README.md

 ### Audio not playing:
 - Check browser console for errors
 - Verify audio file path is correct
-- Try converting WAV to MP3 if format errors occur
+- Use MP3 format (WAV support is on the backlog)
 - Ensure file is accessible via HTTP server

 ### Spectrum not displaying: